The beginning is always today. —Mary Shelley

 I sit in front, Charlie the terrier on my lap and Kate driving, a thru-hiker herself who walked the PCT and the Te Araroa.
 We talk the entire drive, like two soldiers reliving some highlights, but more of the trauma of rough trail conditions and wild weather.

 I realize I hadn’t spoken about that walk much at all.
 The shock when I got home drained all my energy, leaving me practically speechless, this epic life-changing trip shoved aside while life intervened.

 Kate and I share so many details, I am taken straight back to knee-deep mud, sidling high above rivers, the straight up and straight down of unmaintained trails and also the incredible generosity we came across.

-We take lots of stops along our drive today – a converted dairy farm/disc golf park where we meet after exchanging one van for something larger.
+We take lots of stops along our drive today – one, a converted dairy farm/disc golf park where we exchange one van for something larger.
 It’s hot and I know I packed too many warm clothes thinking it’s going to be cold in the mountains.
 Most are dressed in shorts and tees.
 I’m in my long, thicker pants and a merino turtleneck.
 Ah well.

 We drive over Rainy Pass and see a sign for the PCT crossing I’ll make under a week.